bernomone/howPopParties_addendum/README.md

 # Raw Data

-The raw data of political manifestos and leaders' speeches can be found in the "datasets" directory.
+The raw data of political manifestos and leaders' speeches can be found in the **/datasets** directory.
 All the files are in .json format and each record of the json represents a sentence and contains the following fields:

 - year: the year of the manifesto or the speech the sentence comes from
 - party: the party the manifesto or the speaker belongs to